bluegenes/2022-paper-protein-kmers/manuscript.md

 ## Methods

-### Scaled MinHash Sketching with Sourmash
+### FracMinHash Sketching with Sourmash

-As implemented in sourmash [@https://dib-lab.github.io/2020-paper-sourmash-gather; @doi:10.12688/f1000research.19675.1; @doi:10.21105/joss.00027], Scaled MinHash is a MinHash variant that uses a scaling factor to subsample the unique k-mers in the dataset to the chosen proportion (1/`scaled`).
+As implemented in sourmash [@doi:10.1101/2022.01.11.475838; @doi:10.12688/f1000research.19675.1; @doi:10.21105/joss.00027], FracMinHash is a MinHash variant that uses a scaling factor to subsample the unique k-mers in the dataset to the chosen proportion (1/`scaled`).
-As k-mers are randomized prior to systematic subsampling, Scaled MinHash sketches are representative subsets that can be used for comparisons, as long as the k-mer size and chosen scaled value remain consistent.
+As k-mers are randomized prior to systematic subsampling, FracMinHash sketches are representative subsets that can be used for comparisons, as long as the k-mer size and chosen scaled value remain consistent.
-Unlike traditional MinHash sketches, Scaled MinHash sketches enable similarity estimation with containment, which permits more accurate estimation of genomic distance when genomes or datasets differ in size [@doi:10.1016/j.amc.2019.02.018;@doi:10.1186/s13059-019-1875-0].
+Unlike traditional MinHash sketches, FracMinHash sketches enable similarity estimation with containment, which permits more accurate estimation of genomic distance when genomes or datasets differ in size [@doi:10.1016/j.amc.2019.02.018;@doi:10.1186/s13059-019-1875-0].

 Sourmash v4.x supports sketching from either nucleotide or protein input sequence.
-All genome sequences were sketched with sourmash v4.0 using the `sourmash sketch dna` command, k-mer sizes of 21,31,51, a scaling factor of 1000.
+All genome sequences were sketched with sourmash v4.2.1 using the `sourmash sketch dna` command, k-mer sizes of 21,31,51, a scaling factor of 1000.
 Sourmash also supports 6-frame translation of nucleotide sequence to amino acid sequence.
-To assess the utility of these translated sketches, genome sequences were also sketched with the `sourmash sketch translate` command at protein k-sizes (_kaa-mer sizes?_) of 7-12 and a scaling factor of 100.
+To assess the utility of these translated sketches, genome sequences were also sketched with the `sourmash sketch translate` command at protein k-sizes (_kaa-mer sizes?_) of 7-12 and a scaling factor of 200.
-All proteome sequences were sketched with sourmash v4.0 using the `sourmash sketch protein` command at protein k-sizes (_kaa-mer sizes?_) of 7-12 and a scaling factor of 100.
+All proteome sequences were sketched with sourmash >=v4.2.1 using the `sourmash sketch protein` command at protein k-sizes (_kaa-mer sizes?_) of 7-12 and a scaling factor of 100.
-Where higher scaling factors were evaluated, these original sketches were downsampled using the sourmash `downsample` method prior to conducting sequence similarity comparisons.

-### Sequence Identity Estimation from Scaled MinHash
+### Sequence Identity Estimation from FracMinHash
 _(very DRAFTy)_

 Sourmash contains standard implementations of Jaccard Index [@doi:10.1186/s13059-016-0997-x] and Containment Index [@doi:10.1016/j.amc.2019.02.018] set comparisons.